Behavior¶

 Shorthands and macros do not enter the name space in generated code.
 They

-are only available inside the top-level sections mode
+are only available inside the top-level sections mode and

 Using macros and shorthands in mode definitions makes pattern-action pairs more